 Hypnosis can help you reach your goals by removing self-sabotaging behaviors, help you prepare for surgery or medical and dental procedures, help you heal faster, remove underlying pain that causes self-injury, remove a habit like nail-biting or hair-pulling, retain and recall information, and so much more.
 If you are wondering if hypnosis can help you, call for a free consultation or click here to schedule online.

-Can hypnosis be used while I’m in counseling or therapy?
+Can hypnosis be used while I’m also in counseling or therapy?

 Yes, hypnosis can be used as an adjunct to any therapy you may be using.
 Many people have used hypnosis to work on some emotional or physical response for rapid results while in counseling with another therapist.
-Hypnosis has no negative side effects that would interfere with any other mode of healing.
-Rebecca has happily worked in cooperation with primary care physicians, surgeons, psychiatrists, psychologists, counselors, and therapists to help her clients achieve their goals.
+Hypnosis has no negative side effects that could interfere with any other mode of healing.
+Hypnosis does cause a greater self-awareness and self-worth that is very helpful in achieving personal breakthroughs with their other care providers.
+Rebecca has happily worked in cooperation with primary care physicians, surgeons, psychiatrists, psychologists, counselors, and marriage and family therapists to help her clients achieve their goals.